dotnet/project-system/docs/Getting Started.md

 #### Visual Studio
-__NOTE: It is not currently possible to use a public version of Visual Studio to deploy the project system.
-This will be coming soon as a part of https://github.com/dotnet/roslyn/issues/9997.__

 By default, the project system gets deployed to the _RoslynDev_ experimental instance of Visual Studio, to start debugging:

 1. Open __src\ProjectSystem.sln__